MailTape/MailTape/src/content/episodes/2025-01-31-kompromat.md

 ImaCrea: **"** The Kompromat album navigates across different energies, and I found it difficult to share only one track, as I love this other one too much.
 So here it is.
 Wild energy and vibrations to keep fighting for life and light. **"**

- Thank you...
-Based on a picture by Théo Mercier.
+And...
+That’s it for this morning.
+Thank you for listening and much love to Rebekka Warrior and Vitalic for sharing these very energetic and inspiring tracks.
+And many thanks to Camille Lemeunier for her sublime illustration made with love and based on a picture by Théo Mercier.